 Sexual Harassment

-Per the UC Policy on Sexual Violence and Sexual Harassment, sexual harassment is defined as “unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal, nonverbal or physical conduct of a sexual nature.”
+Sexual harassment is unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal, nonverbal or physical conduct of a sexual nature.

 There are two forms of sexual harassment: